 Note: In Japan, your age goes up on your birthday.
 It does not automatically go up on January 1 or on the lunar new year as it does in some other countries.
 Your age at birth in Japan is “0”.
 I am aware that in other countries, newborn babies are considered to be “1” at birth, but use the Japanese system for this form.

 7.(1).
 Current Address: Your address as of the day you submit the form.
 If you will move between when you submit the form and when you travel to Japan to start the scholarship (for example, if you will graduate from college and move home), you will fill in your address after the move in 7.(2).
 In the downloadable example, the applicant is studying abroad in Japan when he applies for the scholarship.
-(And, based on his address, he lives at MEXT headquarters).
-You would also use this line if you were living in a college dorm, etc.
+(And, based on his address, he lives at MEXT headquarters.)

 If your current address in is Japan, you need to fill out your current visa status (residence status), too.
 This is important for confirming how you conform to the eligibility criteria.

-In line 7.(2), you want to check the box saying that your current address is your permanent address or fill your permanent address (e.g. Your parents’ address, etc.), if you plan to move between when you submit the application and when you come to Japan.
-That way, MEXT and the embassy has a mailing address where they can reach you even after you leave the place you’re living now.
+In line 7.(2), check the box saying that your current address is your permanent address or fill your permanent address (e.g. Your parents’ address, etc.), if you plan to move between when you submit the application and when you come to Japan.
+That way, MEXT and the embassy have a mailing address where they can reach you even after you leave the place you’re living now.

-You also need to acknowledge that you will not receive a plane ticket to Japan paid by MEXT if your permanent address (in 7.(2) or 7.(1) if you checked “same as above”) is not in your country of nationality.
+You also need to acknowledge that you will not receive a plane ticket to Japan paid by MEXT if your address prior to departure (in 7.(2) or 7.(1) if you checked “same as above”) is not in your country of nationality.